simple-xmpp/node-simple-xmpp/readme.md

 #### Send
 Send Chat Messages

-*Params*
+	/**

-* to - Address to send (eg:- abc@gmail.com)
+		@param to - Address to send (eg:- abc@gmail.com)
-* message - message to be sent
+		@param message - message to be sent
+	*/

 	xmpp.send(to, message);

 #### Probe
 Probe the state of the buddy

-*Params*
+	/**

-* jid - Buddy's id (eg:- abc@gmail.com)
+		@param jid - Buddy's id (eg:- abc@gmail.com)

-* Callback Params*

-* state - State of the buddy.  value will be one of the following constant can be access via require('simple-xmpp').STATUS AWAY - Buddy goes away
+		@param state -  State of the buddy.  value will be one of the following constant can be access via require('simple-xmpp').STATUS
+			AWAY - Buddy goes away
 			DND - Buddy set its status as "Do Not Disturb" or  "Busy", ONLINE - Buddy comes online or available to chat OFFLINE - Buddy goes offline
+	*/

 	xmpp.probe(jid, function(state) {

 	})